auzadventure/yii2-porter/README.md

 It just does not make sense to have several containers.

 Porter allow you to make 'containers' of  sql dumps with data and restore them instantly without the need of complex stuff like docker.

-Folders can be shared via git and allow teams to instantly use data-containers.
+Folders can be shared via git and allow teams to instantly use data-containers and database sets.

 Installation
 ------------